4.152 Student Affairs & Enrollment Management

 - vehicle is an obstruction to building access for emergency, maintenance, delivery, loading vehicles/equipment; or

-- there are circumstances not specifically enumerated where public safety is threatened by the presence of the vehicle.
+- there are circumstances not specifically enumerated where public safety is threatened by the presence of the vehicle; or

 - A vehicle that has been removed by tow away shall be released if:

-- the owner or operator of the vehicle agrees to pay the fees for all outstanding citations on the vehicle plus a commercial wrecker service fee and storage charges; or
+- the owner or operator of the vehicle pays the fees for all outstanding citations and immobilization fees (if applicable) on the vehicle plus a commercial wrecker service fee and storage charges; or

 - the University Chief of Police or his/her designee authorizes the release of the vehicle.